BenAlheit/vtk-collection-mesher_public/README.md

 # Vtk Collection Mesher

-Applies a simple octotree meshing algorithm (see chapter 8 of [this book](https://books.google.co.za/books/about/Automatic_Mesh_Generation.html?id=a6yPzQEACAAJ&redir_esc=y)) to [VTK](https://vtk.org/) poly-data objects using the [deal.ii](https://www.dealii.org/) finite element library.
+Applies a simple octree meshing algorithm (see chapter 8 of [this book](https://books.google.co.za/books/about/Automatic_Mesh_Generation.html?id=a6yPzQEACAAJ&redir_esc=y)) to [VTK](https://vtk.org/) poly-data objects using the [deal.ii](https://www.dealii.org/) finite element library.

-# Funcitonality example: meshing a voronoi tesselation with complex geometries imbedded in it
+# Functionality example: meshing a voronoi tesselation with complex geometries embedded in it

-Consider the voronoi tesselation below that has complex geometries embbedded in it.
+Consider the voronoi tesselation below that has complex geometries embedded in it.

 ![alt text](https://github.com/BenAlheit/vtk-collection-mesher_public/blob/master/imgs/voronois.png?raw=true)

 This geometry is intended to be an approximation of the microstructure of a polycrystalline metal (the voronoi tesselation) that has intermetallic particles
-(the complex geometries, abbreviated as IMPs) embbeded in it.
+(the complex geometries, abbreviated as IMPs) embedded in it.
 The IMPs are created using image analysis of optical microscopy images (see this [this repo](https://github.com/BenAlheit/imp-image-analysis_public) for details).

 The meshing algorithm is incredibly simple: